“I Wasn’t Invited to My SIL’s Party And my Husband’s Going Anyway”

 Regardless what the reason is and whether it’s justified — and, yes, I do believe there could be justification for excluding a family member’s spouse to your party though it would have to be a really big deal — the bottom line is that your husband has been invited and you haven’t and now you both have some decisions to make.

 It sounds like your husband has already decided what he’s going to do and that’s to attend his sister’s party.
-And while I can certainly understand why that decision would hurt and even anger you, the idea that it threatens the “integrity” of your marriage is nuts.
+And while I can certainly understand why that decision would hurt and even anger you, the idea that it threatens the “integrity” of your marriage is kind of wild.
 How shaky is the foundation of your marriage that its very integrity would be at risk over such a trivial thing as a birthday party?

 Methinks there are some other issues at play here and that you should take the energy you’re funneling into being angry about this invitation and focus it onto your marriage and what’s going on in the larger picture to create such cracks over this one detail.
 Do you feel disrespected by your husband in general?